-Due to COVID-19 and social distancing recommendations from Yukon's Chief Medical Officer of Health, this course is being taught through Zoom using a variety of materials, activities, and technical solutions.
-Students will need to visit the course Moodle site to view recorded presentations, activities, films, and supplementary reading materials and participate in weekly online discussions.

-There are two scheduled Zoom lecture/seminars and one online asynchronous forum discussion for this course per week.
-Video or audio-conferencing may be used for office hours.
+This course is being taught through Zoom using a variety of materials, activities, and technical solutions.
+You will need to visit the course Moodle site to view recorded PowerPoint presentations, films, and supplementary reading-based materials and participate in weekly online discussions.
+There are two scheduled Zoom lectures for this course per week (Tuesday and Thursday 1:00 pm to 2:30 pm).
 The class will proceed on a timetable with set assignments and due dates.
 This is not a self-paced course.